BellaTheUni112/Bingle/README.md

 ```

 note: CNC will open on port 8080 if no port specified

 open a web browser and visit http://127.0.0.1:(CNC port)/admin

 or if accessing the CNC remotely (like SSH) visit http://(CNC IP):(CNC port)/admin

 Follow the examples to build a command, and click Deploy Command

-Get another computer to run your dropper (bingledrop.exe by default) via phishing or an exploit (you can use my Eternal repository to perform an exploit on a vulnerable target, you'll usually want a 32-bit binary for this.)
+Get another computer to run your dropper (or stage 2 if for some reason it fails to run the dropper, which is sometimes the case) via phishing or an exploit (you can use my Eternal repository to perform an exploit on a vulnerable target, you'll usually want a 32-bit binary for this.)

 Boom!
 You're in!